geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-edr.md

 Save the configuration and restart Docker Compose.
 Navigate to <http://localhost:5000/collections> to evaluate whether the new dataset has been published.

 At first glance, the `icoads-sst` collection appears as a normal OGC API - Coverages collection.
-Look a bit closer at the collection description, and notice that there is a `parameter_names' key that describes EDR parameter names for the collection queries.
+Look a bit closer at the collection description, and notice that there is a `parameter_names` key that describes EDR parameter names for the collection queries.

+Try visualizing the following EDR position query in a web browser: <http://localhost:5000/collections/icoads-sst/position?coords=POINT(174.7645%20-36.8509)>

 ### OWSLib - Advanced